5 Best Places to See and Photograph Wildlife in Glacier Park

 1. Know Optimal Time to See and Photograph Wildlife in Glacier

-2. Look around and Stop Frequently
+2. Look Around and Stop Frequently

-Focusing solely on your final destination at the end of the trail, you’re more likely to miss out on the opportunities to see and eventually photograph the Glacier National Park’s wildlife.
+Focusing solely on your final destination at the end of the trail, you’re more likely to miss out on the opportunities to see and eventually photograph Glacier National Park’s wildlife.
 Thus, be vigilant and look around frequently.

 3. Bring Binoculars